-One of the true joys of owning LED light bulbs is the fact that they last an incredibly long time.
-50,000 hours, in fact.
-This is fantastic for the environment, because not only will you be replacing them a lot less, but they consume very little power in comparison to standard light bulbs.
+One of the true joys of owning LED light bulbs is that they last an incredibly long.
+Fifty thousand hours.
+This is fantastic for the environment because not only will you replace them a lot less, but they consume very little power compared to standard light bulbs.
 Sadly, at some point, those LED light bulbs will burn out.
 So, can you recycle them?
 Let’s take a look, shall we?

 As a general rule, LED light bulbs can be recycled.
 Some furniture stores and hardware stores accept LED bulbs for recycling.
-If they sell light bulbs then there’s a good chance they have a collection program.
+If they sell light bulbs, there’s a good chance they have a collection program.
 Major bulb manufacturers also accept old LED bulbs by mail.

-It is a lot more difficult to recycle LED light bulbs in comparison to other lightbulbs, but it is possible.
-It is estimated that an LED bulb is about 95% recyclable, which is a massive figure.
+It is much more difficult to recycle LED light bulbs than others, but it is possible.
+An LED bulb is estimated to be about 95% recyclable, which is a massive figure.

-You also have to remember that because LED light bulbs last such a long time and that they are so new, very few of them are actually being sent in for recycling as of yet.
-This means that nobody is really doing the research into making LED light bulb recycling more cost-effective.
+You also have to remember that because LED light bulbs last such a long time and are so new, very few of them are being sent in for recycling.
+This means that nobody is doing research into making LED light bulb recycling more cost-effective.

-If the LED light bulb is recycled, then the glass and the metal will be separated and they will be turned into new products.
-Any of the chemicals that are inside of the LED light bulbs will be disposed of in a safe manner.
+If the LED light bulb is recycled, then the glass and the metal will be separated and turned into new products.
+Any of the chemicals that are inside the LED light bulbs will be disposed of safely.

 Need more LED lightbulbs?
 These are the top 5 bestsellers on Amazon!

-The problem is that because most LED light bulbs are so small, it is incredibly tough to recover all of the materials from them.
+The problem is that because most LED light bulbs are so small, it is incredibly tough to recover their materials.
 As the world of LED light bulb recycling improves, you can expect more and more of the bulb to be recovered.

 The figure may be 95% now, but we may see it reaching closer to 99% in the future (there will always be some part of the bulb that cannot be recycled properly).
 Now, this doesn’t mean you cannot recycle LED light bulbs.
 You absolutely can.

-However, you may have to jump through a few hoops if you want to have your LED light bulbs recycled effectively.
+However, you may have to jump through a few hoops to have your LED light bulbs recycled effectively.
 Let’s take a look, shall we?

-The problem is that you will find that LED light bulbs will not be accepted by most recycling centers.
+The problem is that you will find that most recycling centers will not accept LED light bulbs.
 Yes.
 They will accept standard light bulbs, but they will not accept LED light bulbs.

-Luckily, there are some places in the United States that will accept these bulbs.
+Luckily, some places in the United States will accept these bulbs.
 However, a lot of them have a mail-in program.

 This means that you will need to mail them your old bulbs.
-Many of the top lighting manufacturers will have a program like this, or at least know where you can take part in a similar program.
+Many top lighting manufacturers will have a program like this, or at least know where you can participate in a similar program.

-You may also find that some larger stores in the United States will have places that you can drop off your bulbs too.
-This will normally be furniture stores or maybe some of the larger hardware stores.
-If a store sells lighting, then they will almost certainly have options available if you want to dispose of your old bulbs.
+You may also find that some larger stores in the United States will have places where you can drop off your bulbs too.
+This will normally be furniture stores or some larger hardware stores.
+If a store sells lighting, they will have options available if you want to dispose of your old bulbs.

-As we said, it does mean that you are going to need to be jumping through a few hoops if you want to be recycling your old LED light bulbs, but it is going to be 100% worth it if you care about the environment.
+As we said, it does mean that you will need to jump through a few hoops if you want to recycle your old LED light bulbs, but it will be 100% worth it if you care about the environment.

 Because it is for the good of the environment.

-As we said before, LED light bulbs are more than just glass and metal.
+As we said, LED light bulbs are more than just glass and metal.
 There are a lot of chemicals inside of them too.
 This includes lead, which, of course, is incredibly dangerous.

 If some of these chemicals start to leak in a landfill (and they will eventually), they will get into the water supply.
 It can also kill the land for miles around.
 Nothing will ever be able to grow there, and animals will end up suffering.

-Sure, a small LED bulb is probably not going to make that much of a difference here.
-However, imagine if millions of bulbs started to enter the landfills (and this will happen) think about how much damage this could cause to the environment.
+Sure, a small LED bulb will probably not make that much of a difference here.
+However, imagine if millions of bulbs started to enter the landfills (and this will happen) and think about how much damage this could cause to the environment.

-You also have to remember that it takes a lot of energy to produce metals and glass for LED light bulbs.
+It would be best if you also remembered that it takes a lot of energy to produce metals and glass for LED light bulbs.
 The resources we have to do this will be fairly limited too.
-By recycling LED light bulbs, we are going to be reducing the amount of demand for new materials on the market.
+By recycling LED light bulbs, we will be reducing the demand for new materials on the market.
 This can, eventually, help to reduce the amount of pollution this planet is producing.

 Let’s be honest, if you can recycle something, why wouldn’t you want to recycle it?
 Sure, it does require a small effort for you to be able to recycle them, but this is an effort that is not going to waste when you realize the huge benefit that you will be having on the environment once you start to get into the swing of your recycling.